CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 **Mahti**

 Note that on Mahti you have to use the `gpumedium` partition for multi-node jobs.
-The `gpusmall` partition supports only single-node jobs.
+The `gpusmall` partition supports only single-GPU jobs.

 ```bash
 #!/bin/bash